zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\approx \braket{\braket{\bm{S}}} \negmedspace (\bm{r}).
 $$

-In principle, one could execute this idea by choosing the initial state of the system (by assigning each particle a certain position, orientation, shape, and composition), describing the way the system evolves, and evaluating the integral given by Eqn 1p.9.
+In principle, one could execute this idea by choosing the initial configuration of the system (by assigning each particle a certain position, orientation, shape, and composition), describing the way the system evolves, and evaluating the integral given by Eqn 1p.9.
 In practice, we shall utilize a different method; nevertheless, it is important to understand the conceptual model and its implications.

 First of all, since the positions and the orientations of the particles become time-dependent, the phasors of the scattered field must become time-dependent as well.
-Therefore, the components of the total field
+Thus, if we examine the expression of the total field

 $$ \tag{1p.11}
 	\bm{E}(\bm{r}, t)
 	= \frac{1}{2} \bm{E_0}(\bm{r}, t)
-	+ \sum\_{p = 1}^{\infin} \thinspace \mathcal{Re} \big\lbrace \bm{E_p}(\bm{r}, t) e^{-i \omega_p t} \big\rbrace.
+	+ \sum\_{p = 1}^{\infin} \mathcal{Re} \big\lbrace \bm{E_p}(\bm{r}, t) e^{-i \omega_p t} \big\rbrace,
 $$

-are no longer time-harmonic.
+we will notice that its components are no longer time-harmonic.
 That complicates the theory, since, unlike Eqn.
 4.8, Eqn 1p.11 does not rigorously satisfy the Maxwell equations.

 Furthermore, substitution of Eqn.
 1p.11 into 1p.9 results in an integral